Skip to main content

 Inject Some Humor into Your Life if You are Prone for Depression

 Humor has been used both as a coping strategy and a therapeutic tool for a long time for reducing anxiety, depression, anger, and pain (Weisenberg et al., 1995).
 The field of positive psychology has recently brought humor to the forefront as a psychotherapy intervention, especially for depression and anxiety (Sarink & Garcia-Montes, 2023).
-Of the various types of humor, the one that is most associated with well-being is the self-enhancing humor.
-This involves a generally humorous outlook on life, a tendency to be frequently amused by the incongruities of life, and to maintain a humorous perspective even in the face of stress (Martin et al., 2003).
+Of the various types of humor, the one most associated with well-being is self-enhancing humor.
+This involves a generally humorous outlook on life, a tendency to be frequently amused by life's incongruities, and a humorous perspective even in the face of stress (Martin et al., 2003).
 Self-enhancing humor is associated with greater cheerfulness, self-esteem, optimism, psychological well-being, and satisfaction.

 Here are some strategies to inject humor into your life (Godfrey, 2004; Lazarus & Lazarus, 2000):